ils94/DF3D_at_Work/README.md

 This program provides a simple interface for the user to save the deadfrontier.exe path and to put his/her authenticator token to login into the Inner City.

-# How does this works?
+# How does it works?
 Put the Executable Path and your Authenticator Token in the desired input fields like in the image below:

 ![DF3Datwork](https://i.imgur.com/EuXciDr.png)